 It hasn’t always been this way.
 In a remarkable brief history of the academic publishing industry, Stephen Buranyi highlights the key role of Robert Maxwell, a brash business tycoon whose greatest desire was to “be a millionaire”.
 Maxwell arrived on the scene just after the Second World War, which was a key turning point in academic history.
 The post-war years saw a huge growth in the number of people attending higher education and also in the academic publishing trade.
 In 1950, there were 10,000 journals published worldwide, but by 1980, this was had reached 62,000.
 Robert Maxwell and other businessmen capitalised on this growth and took the opportunity to privatise what had previously been a largely non-profit sector.
 There is now growing awareness that this industry is both ludicrous and detrimental, unwieldily costly and harmful to the progression of science.
 However, solutions are slow in coming.
 While open-access journals are growing, the majority of these charge fees for publication that far outstrip real costs.
 For these reasons, I have been intrigued and encouraged to see the development of peer-reviewed open access journals which do not charge authors to publish with them.
-These include Musicology Research Journal (MRJ), whose Chief Editor is Dr James Williams, Senior Lecturer at the University of Derby, and Psychreg Journal of Psychology (PJP), whose Chief Editor is Dennis Relojo-Howell, founder of leading psychology blog Psychreg.
+These include the International Journal of Music, Health and Wellbeing (IJMHW), whose Principal Editor is Dr James Williams, Senior Lecturer at the University of Derby, and Psychreg Journal of Psychology (PJP), whose Chief Editor is Dennis Relojo-Howell, founder of leading psychology blog Psychreg.
 These journals offer a solution that previously would have been regarded as impossible: they are both free to the authors and free to readers.
 I spoke to Williams and Relojo-Howell to understand more about their journals.

 Why start a peer-reviewed academic journal?

 As both Williams and Relojo-Howell attested, self-publishing an academic journal is a significant amount of work.
 So why do it?
 Williams said his motivation arose from his experience as a PhD Student and early career researcher.
 “Acceptance of manuscripts in current musicology-based journals can sometimes feel a little elitist.
 Editors and traditional publishers prefer to go with already-known academics, and are less likely to take on manuscripts from early-career scholars”.
 Williams also described his dissatisfaction with the traditional academic publishing industry, and its money-oriented focus.
-MRJ meets this gap by focusing on publishing the work of early career researchers, and by managing all copy-editing and manuscript management in-house.
+IJMHW meets this gap by focusing on publishing the work of early career researchers, and by managing all copy-editing and manuscript management in-house.
 Relojo-Howell’s motivation was different.
 As a psychology blog editor, he had begun to receive blog post submissions that were overly long and technical.
 These posts weren’t suitable for publication as blog posts, but he could see their importance and academic merit.
 He created the journal to provide an outlet for these articles, and to broaden the overall scope of Psychreg.

 Ten steps for starting a journal